ScriptAutomate/mettcon.github.io/vault/Database.md

 ###  mcsa 70/765

 ### troubleshooting
-[troublshoooting sql server](https://assets.red-gate.com/community/books/troubleshooting-sql-server-accidental-dba.pdf)   ^k7i59zrcxn1o
+[troublshoooting sql server](https://assets.red-gate.com/community/books/troubleshooting-sql--accidental-dba.pdf)   ^k7i59zrcxn1o
-Zusammenfassung
+Zusammenfassung  server

 If you collect and examine individually five separate pieces of performance data, it's possible that each could send you down a separate path.
 Viewed as a group, they will